homelab-alpha/docs/content/docs/docker/compose-information/speedtest-tracker.info.md

 ---
-title: "uptime-kuma-beta.info"
+title: "speedtest-tracker.info"
 description:
-  "Deploy Uptime Kuma Beta, a self-hosted monitoring tool that allows you to monitor uptime, status, and notifications for various services and domains."
+  "Deploy and manage Speedtest Tracker using Docker Compose.
+A self-hosted application that monitors your internet speed and uptime, backed by a MariaDB database for persistent data storage."
-url: "docker/compose-info/uptime-kuma-beta"
+url: "docker/compose-info/speedtest-tracker"
 aliases: ""
 icon: "code"